vgheo/b-method-training/atelierb/DatabaseSystem/documentation/Code layout.md

  - BASIC_COMMAND_INITIALISATION
  	-  no functionality neccesary from this function
  - BASIC_COMMAND_COMMAND_READ :
- 	- it reads an integer from the console and if it is a invalid command it will generate an error message.In this case the read value will remain stored in the rr paramater.
+ 	- it reads an integer from the console and if it is an invalid command it will discard the input value and enter an loop until a valid command is inserted.
+ 	In order to prevent an endless loop, in case of inserting an non-integer value(in wich case the scanf will generate an endless loop) the function will discard the string from input through "scanf("%*s")" call.For more details see: http://stackoverflow.com/questions/15456140/using-while-scanf-0-properly.
  - BASIC_COMMAND_COMMAND_WRITE
  	- no functionality implemented